scanoss/ldb/README.md

 # Features

-Some of the features of the LLDB are:
+Some of the features of the LDB are:

 * Single, fixed size, numeric key (32-bit)
 * Single-field records